 Your chocolate is good.
 Do your customers agree?

-of SMB's we surveyed rank themselves a 10 out of 10 for their overall customer experience.
+of businesses around the world rank themselves a 10 out of 10 for their overall customer experience.

 As Jerry Gregoire of Dell Computers once said, "The customer experience is the next competitive battleground."

 It was true when he said it in the ‘90s, and it's just as true today as customer expectations have only risen.
 And the attention that was devoted to supply-chain management back then should be directed to content supply management today.
 Because there are more ways than ever for your customers to interact with you.
 Which means more opportunities to succeed — or to burn the batch of chocolate.

 In Achieving Deliciousness, we wrote about how consumers engage with content.
 They might be watching TV, working on their laptop, and browsing on their phone — all at the same time.
 And to them, this isn't a "multichannel" or "cross-channel" experience.
 It's life.
 It's normal.
 They expect a seamless experience all the time, and they don't care how hard it is for brands to deliver it.
 And this expectation isn't just from your customers — it's what your employees, colleagues, and partners expect, too.

 When we asked enterprise businesses to grade themselves on the quality of the customer experience they offer, 12 percent gave themselves a 10 out of 10.
 Looking at it another way, 88 percent of companies we asked don't think their customer experience is as good as it could be.

 Follow the recipe.

 of businesses around the world currently don’t have a marketing content strategy in place.

 One way or another, you need to create more content.
 The way to tackle this need is to have a plan.
 This may sound pretty basic, but according to our enterprise survey, 41 percent of businesses don't have a content strategy in place.